morgenstern89/morgenstern89.github.io/about.md

 <br>I have created this page to showcase my story, motivation, interests and skills to become a new software tester.
 Before navigating this site, let me tell you something: <i><strong>I am not a classical IT person.</strong></i>

 <p>My academic background is in the most human-centered field and my first corporate career began in Organizational Culture and HR Development.
 One day, I <i><strong>accidently</strong></i> landed in IT when the firm was under restructuring.
 Only one role was offering me a permanent job but from an infrastructure department to help change management and communication campaign of the technical service desk transformation program.
-So a finger snap, I was repositioned to IT.
+A finger snap, I was repositioned to IT.
 <p><strong><i> Hang on, a literature & sociology graduate will work for an IT team? </i></strong>
 <p>It was a shocking transition at that time, without ever realizing that this would later become a <strong>fateful movement</strong> in my entire career.</p>